-- authorization [JWT] Access token that authorizes the device or client. - id optional [string] The unique ID of the device or client. - name optional [string] The human readable name of the device or client.
+- authorization [string] Access token that authorizes the device or client. - id optional [string] The unique ID of the device or client. - name optional [string] The human readable name of the device or client.

-• id [string] The ID assigned by the signaling server to the endpoint.
+• id [string]

+The ID assigned by the signaling server to the endpoint.

-• 401 Authorization failed The JWT token cannot be verified, does not include the required claims or has expired.
+• 401 Authorization failed The access token cannot be verified or has expired.